the wandering chick

 Slide Rock State Park

-Since I'm wintering so close to Sedona, a trip back up is essential, especially if you enjoy the great hikes that lend itself so abundantly there, and if you find beauty in the red rock.
-And who possibly could not?!
+Since I'm wintering so close to Sedona, a trip back up is essential, especially since I enjoy the great hikes that lend themselves so abundantly there.

-So, here are pictures of a couple locations I hadn't been to, taken on a day that couldn't have been more perfect.
+So, here are pictures of a couple locations I hadn't been to on my first trip, taken on a day that couldn't have been more perfect.

 Slide Rock State Park was a true highlight this trip.
 Located 7 miles north of Sedona on Highway 89A, its main attraction is the natural water slide through the Oak Creek Canyon, from which it gets its name.